Jaimedgp/J_Graphics_P/README.md

 # Just a Graphics Printer (JGP)

-  A simple technical graphing and data analysis program developed in order to facilitate operations in performing laboratory practice using python packages as numpy and matplotlib.pyplot.
+_Just a Graphics Printer_ is a simple techincal graphing and data analysis program developed in parallel with the study of the physics degree, using differents python package as numpy, matplotlib or PyQt5.
+The aim of the project is to facilitate operantions and reports presnetation in performing laboratory practice done during the degree.
+By this way, the project has been grown as the laboratory practice become more complex and requires more sofisticaton, implementing differents functions.

   ![alt text](docs/Photos/Screenshot_JGP.png "Logo Title Text 1")